cfdm.read

 extra: (sequence of) str, optional

-Create extra, independent fields from netCDF variables that correspond to particular types metadata constructs.
+Create extra, independent fields from netCDF variables that correspond to particular types of metadata constructs.
 Ignored if domain is True.

 The extra parameter may be one, or a sequence, of: